dannycho7/Productivity-InFocus/README.md

 4. Provide inspirational quotes throughout the blocking of information<br/>
 5. Analytic data provided for user visits via Chart.js API<br/>

-##Technologies: JavaScript, Chart.js API, URI.js API, and various Chrome extension APIs
+Technologies used: JavaScript, Chart.js API, URI.js API, and various Chrome extension APIs

 ##This was a submission by Danny Cho and Brian Yan for HackPoly 2017